davidpfister/benchmark.f/README.md

   <img src="https://github.com/davidpfister/benchmark.f/blob/master/.dox/images/screenshot.png?raw=true">
 </p>
 Fortran is the fastest language on earth, so they say.
 But can we prove it? <br><br>
-And despite its legendary speed when it comes to crunching numbers, Fortran is no exception when it comes to writing code: it's also very possible to write terribly slow pieces of code.
+Despite its legendary speed when crunching numbers, Fortran is no exception when it comes to writing code: it's also very possible to write terribly slow pieces of code.
 This is where benchmarking different implementations of the same function can help developing better and faster algorithms.

 This project aims at providing an easy interface to benchmark functions and subroutines while taking care of warming up the machine, collecting system information, computing statistics and reporting results.